rudolfschmidt/angular-rsmodals/README.md

-# rsmodals
+# angular-rsmodals
-modal dialogs for your angular application.
+yet other modal dialogs for your angular application.

 ## Install
 This repo is for distribution on `bower`.